 Marina performs regularly on stages throughout the southeast United States.
 In addition to her concert solo career, Marina Alexandra participates in the groups Duo de Vista (with flutist Teri Forscher-Milter) and The Maritone (with drummer Tony Lee).

-Marina is a major contributor to the guitar community on both the local and national levels.
-Mrs. Alexandra is the founding president of the Guitar Muse Society, which hosts yearly concert and educational events in Columbia, SC.
-Mrs. Alexandra is also the artistic and executive director of the Southern Guitar Festival and Competition, which attracts participants from all over the US and abroad.
+Marina is a major contributor to the guitar community on both local and national levels.
+Mrs. Alexandra is the founding president of the Guitar Muse Society, which hosts a yearly concert and educational events in Columbia, SC.
+Mrs. Alexandra is also the artistic and executive director of the Southern Guitar Festival and Competition, which attracts participants from across the US and abroad.

 Harris Becker has had a rich and varied career as a guitarist and lutenist.
 As a young musician studying the classical guitar he had a fascination with improvisation, which led him to explore jazz.
 He also had a strong interest in contemporary music, which offered him the opportunity to work closely with composers and premiere many solo and ensemble pieces throughout his career.
 Among the composers who have dedicated works to him are Carlo Domeniconi, Hayley Savage, Raoul Pleskow, Howard Rovics, microtonal composer Johnny Reinhard, Alan Hirsh, Michael Frassetti, Joseph Russo and Richard Iacona.
 His teachers have included Michael Lorimer, Jerry Willard, Dennis Koster, jazz guitarist Edward Stevens and cellist David Wells.